eProsima/vulcanexus/docs/rst/tutorials/micro/custom_transports/custom_transports.rst

 It is important to notice that in ``rmw_uros_set_custom_transport`` a pointer to custom arguments is set.
 This reference will be available on every transport callbacks.

 In general, four functions must be implemented.
-The behaviour of these functions is slightly different, depending on the selected mode:
+The behaviour of these functions is slightly different, depending on the selected mode, in all of them ``transport->args`` holds the arguments passed through ``rmw_uros_set_custom_transport``:

 Open function
 ^^^^^^^^^^^^^